sanskrit/raw_etexts/mixed/ebhAratI-sampat/anyagItAH/anyagItAsambaddhapustakAni/vaidikagItA.md

  An attempt has been made here to make a collection of all the fundamental Riks and arrange them on the principles of Karma, Bhakti and Jnana Yoga.
 It is desirable that a hand-book of Vedic Riks should supercede all other books of hymns that are current in the Vedic Churches, and whose existence serves merely to divide the much divided Aryans still further.
 The other hymn-books may supplement, but should never be allowed to supplant a Vaidik Gita.
 To have too many Scriptures is as bad as having none at all.
 To have two generals on the battlefield, is disastrous.
 It is far better to have the undivided command of one general, even though he may be less illustrious.

- It is said that “the ancient Hindu Mind acknowledged all the Gods, but not [the Supreme God.](# " Farquhar Outline of Religious Literature of India, p.
-135.")”That is true of the Scripture as well.
+ It is said that “the ancient Hindu Mind acknowledged all the Gods, but not the Supreme God.[^45]”That is true of the Scripture as well.
 Every book was a scripture to them up to the verses of Satya Pir, but there was not a supreme Scripture.
 Thus instead of strengthening the nation, the Scriptures only served to weaken it.
 The time is now ripe, when a hand-book of Vedic Riks, a 'Guru Grantha' culled from the Veda, would enable the vision of Guru Govida to come true.
 Collectively speaking the Hindu professes his

+[^45]: " Farquhar Outline of Religious Literature of India, p.
+135."